Sua90827/Sua90827/README.md

 ### ✨ If you want to know about me more ✨

 - 🔭 I’m currently working on developing LMS systems using PHP and making them better.
-- 🌱 I’m currently learning JPA.
+- 🌱 I’m currently learning freediving.
 - 👯 I’m looking to collaborate on making any interesting sort of web site.
 - 🤔 I’m looking for the way to change language to Java from PHP for the company and LMS system.
 - 💬 Ask me about anything.
 Please don't hesitate to contact me.